-Lemon Verbena is an aromatic shrub native to subtropical South America, its natural range extending across parts of Argentina, Brazil, and Chile.
-Introduced long ago into other parts of the Americas, Europe and Africa, it is now grown commercially in many countries, including Mexico, Venezuela, Brazil, Bolivia, Peru, Uruguay, Chile, Argentina, the south of France and Algeria for its leaves, which yield a lemon-scented essential oil.
+Lemon Verbena is an aromatic shrub native to subtropical South America, its native range extending across parts of Argentina, Brazil, and Chile.
+Introduced long ago in other parts of the Americas, as well as Europe and Africa, it is now grown commercially in many countries for its leaves, which yield a lemon-scented essential oil.
+Producing countries include its native Argentina, Brazil, and Chile, as well as Mexico, Venezuela, Bolivia, Peru, Uruguay, the south of France and Algeria.

-It is typically a leggy shrub 1 to 3 m (3 to 10 ft) tall but in tropical climates can grow into a small tree reaching heights of up to 6 m (20 ft), especially if left unpruned and allowed to grow naturally.
+It is typically a leggy shrub 1 to 3 m (3 to 10 ft) tall though in tropical climates can grow into a small tree reaching heights of up to 6 m (20 ft), especially if unpruned and allowed to grow naturally.

 Leaves sword-shaped, light green and arranged in propeller-like clusters of three to four borne at nodes along the branches.
-These release a strong lemon fragrance when crushed, considered the truest to lemon of all the lemon-scented plants.
+They release a strong lemon fragrance when crushed, considered the truest to Lemon (Citrus limon) of all the lemon-scented plants.
 Although deciduous in cold climates, it is semi-evergreen to evergreen in the tropics with most leaves remaining on the plant throughout the year.

-The leaves yield on steam distillation a lemon-scented essential oil high in Citral, which is the same chemical that gives lemons their lemony aroma.
-It is a pale yellow liquid with wide application in scenting perfumes and medicines, as well as flavouring food and giving a lemony aroma to soaps and household cleaning products.
+The leaves yield on steam distillation a lemon-scented essential oil known as 'Verbena oil', its fragrance resulting from a high Citral content, the same chemical compound that gives lemons their lemony aroma.
+It is a pale yellow liquid that has wide application in scenting medicines, soaps, household cleaning products and in flavouring food.
+Its use in perfumery has reportedly been discontinued due to its skin sensitizing and phototoxic properties.

-The leaves are also used fresh or dried for tea and to add lemon fragrance and flavour to poultry, seafood, vegetable dishes, desserts, as well as alcoholic and non-alcoholic drinks.
+The leaves are also used fresh or dried for tea and to add lemon fragrance and flavour to poultry, seafood, vegetable dishes, desserts and drinks, both alcoholic and non-alcoholic.
 Many consider its aroma and flavour to be the finest of the lemon-scented plants.
 The leaves and essential oil are also added to potpourri mixtures and air-fresheners used to scent and deodorise rooms in the home as well as cars.

-Lemon Verbena has digestive and calming properties and the leaves can be made into a tea taken to relieve intestinal gas or bloating, or to act as a gentle sedative.
-Its sedative properties are reportedly similar to, but less potent than, Lemon Balm (Melissa officinalis).
+Lemon Verbena has digestive and calming properties and the leaves are made into a tea taken to relieve intestinal gas, bloating and to act as a gentle sedative.
+Its sedative properties are reportedly similar to but less potent than Lemon Balm (Melissa officinalis).

 Grows naturally and is productive in sub-humid to moderately humid subtropical and tropical mid-elevation climates, generally in areas with annual lows of 8 to 20 °C, annual highs of 19 to 32 °C, annual rainfall of 600 to 2000 mm and a dry season of 3 to 6 months.
 Commercial plantations producing essential oil are located mostly in subtropical areas receiving annual rainfall of 1200 mm or less.

-It forms a straggly or untidy canopy which benefits from pruning or frequent leaf harvesting to maintain an attractive shape, in particular for the home garden.
+It forms a straggly or untidy canopy that benefits from pruning or frequent leaf harvesting to maintain an attractive shape, particularly for the home garden.

-It is recorded in at least one reference publication as having escaped cultivation, but there does not appear to be any record of it as a serious weed anywhere in the world, despite its widespread introduction and cultivation.
+Lemon Verbena is recorded as having escaped cultivation, though there does not appear to be any record of it anywhere as a serious weed, despite its widespread introduction and cultivation.
 This may be due, in part, to its shy seeding habit, producing seed in small amounts, infrequently or not at all.
-It is assessed as a low weed risk species for Hawaii by the Hawaii Pacific Weed Risk Assessment project (HPWRA).
+It is assessed as a low weed risk species for Hawaii by the Hawaii Pacific Weed Risk Assessment (HPWRA) project.

 Chevallier, A. 2000, Encyclopedia of herbal medicine, 2nd American ed., Dorling Kindersley, New York